White Bread

 Step Two

-In order to remove the baking/mixing pan from the machine, you hold the Baking Pan Handles and then tilt the Baking Pan towards you to unlatch and lift it out.
+To remove the baking/mixing pan from the machine, hold the Baking Pan Handles and tilt the Pan towards you to unlatch and lift it out.
 Do NOT pull the bread pan straight up.
-You can see Mark’s thumb on the right tilting the pan forward.
+You can see Mark’s thumb tilting the pan forward.

 Tilt The Pan Forward